GomezDerek/auto-deployment/README.md

 When deploying, we must
 1. copy the dev repo's front-end folder into the Vercel prod repo
 2. copy the dev repo's back-end folder into the Railway prod repo
-3. Replace all of our dev repo's DB API calls with Railway's API calls by copying and pasting the API links into Visual Studio's search and replace feature
+3. **Replace all of our dev repo's DB API calls** with Railway's API calls **by copying and pasting** the API links into Visual Studio's search and replace feature

 Solution
 --------
-This custom script will automate deployment.
+This custom script ~~will automate~~ automates deployment.

-Directory paths and API paths will be stored in a file so *they only have to be written once.*
+Directory paths and API paths ~~will be~~ are stored in a file so *they only have to be written once.*

-After paths are set, simply running `bash deploy.sh` will execute deployment steps 1, 2, & 3.
+After paths are set, simply running `bash deploy.sh` ~~will execute~~ executes deployment steps 1, 2, & 3.

 YEEEEHAWWWWWW